NGNT/voxmapper/README.md

 ## Biome Tags

-In order for these to visualize properly on your ground, you must utilize the "file" input field and the "grass" input field appropriately.
+In order for these to visualize properly on your ground, you must utilize the '**file**' input field and the '**grass**' input field appropriately.
-Your generated heightmap goes into the "file" field, while your generated grassmap goes into the "grass" field.
+Heightmaps go into the '**file**' field.
+Grassmaps go into the '**grass**' field.
-You can either use a greyscaled heightmap for the "grass" field, or you can use your a generated noise grassmap.
+You can either use a greyscaled heightmap as your grassmap or you can use a generated noise grassmap.

 Enter one of these tags into the "biome" input field inside of the biome_ground.lua script in the map editor: